allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 which also looks into quirks and features of using Runtime Configurator with Google Cloud Functions none of which are covered in this article.
 ## Miscellaneous
 ### Limitations, quotas, access control
-For quotas and limitations please consult the [docs](https://cloud.google.com/deployment-manager/quotas#runtime_configurator), currently it's 4MB data per project and corresponding QPM limits for specific API queries.
+For quotas and limitations please consult the [docs](https://cloud.google.com/deployment-manager/quotas#runtime_configurator).
+Currently it's 4MB data per project and corresponding query per minute limits for specific API queries.
-[Runtime Configurator Access Control](https://cloud.google.com/deployment-manager/runtime-configurator/access-control) via IAM roles and permissions of a Service Account are not in the scope of this article.
+[Runtime Configurator Access Control](https://cloud.google.com/deployment-manager/runtime-configurator/access-control) via IAM ([Identity Access Management](https://cloud.google.com/iam/docs/overview)) roles and permissions of a Service Account are not in the scope of this article.
 ### Important
 You must take into consideration that the beta Runtime Configuration tool is in a pre-release state and might undergo breaking API changes and/or have limited support.